ztellman/lein-jammin/README.md

 ![](docs/logjammin.gif)

-This is a plugin which modify an existing task, such that it will print a formatted thread dump if your program is stuck in one place for too long.
+This is a plugin which modifies an existing task, such that it will print a formatted thread dump to `*err*` if your program is stuck in one place for too long.
 This is especially useful in CI environments where you are not able to run `jstack` directly on the process.

 ```
 lein jammin <seconds> test